mattwildig/image-size-report-task/readme.md

 #Image Size Report Ant Task#

-Generates a comma separated text file of filenames ant their dimensions, in the
+Generates a comma separated text file of filenames and their dimensions, with a customisable format.
+The default format looks like:
-format:

     <filename1>,<height>,<width>
     <filename2>,<height>,<width>

-Build it like this:
+Build it like this (a jar will be generated in a `build` directory):

     ant jar